 The SOTP-R is available at 2 institutions.
 Individuals ordinarily participate in the program during the remaining 36 to 48 months of their sentence.
-The duration of the program is 18 months.

 Participants in the SOTP-R have a history of multiple sexual offenses, extensive non-sexual criminal histories, and/or a high level of sexual deviancy or hypersexuality.
 The program is voluntary.
 Prior to placement in the SOTP-R, potential participants are screened with a risk assessment tool to ensure their offense history matches with high intensity sexual offender specific treatment.